bonedaddy/blog/content/blog/_index.md

 draft: false
 ---

 Welcome to my blog.
 Most of the content here will likely be technology related, although there may be some stuff about my personal life and past experiences.
+This page is organized into sections, named by a topic.
+For example clicking `Homelab` will take to a series of articles related to homnelabs, and clicking `Privacy` will take you to a series of articles related to privacy.